pranit1988/Pranit-Mungekar-RestAPIAutomation/README.md

 # REST Assured framework for Swagger Petstore - OpenAPI 3.0

--The automation framework project is created for a REST API, Swagger Petstore - OpenAPI 3.0.
+- The automation framework project is created for a REST API, Swagger Petstore - OpenAPI 3.0.
 The tests are implemented using Rest Assured & build using Maven
--The automation framework is built by automating the test cases mentioned in below section using REST assured and TestNG -The solution uses Maven for build compilation & dependency management.
+- The automation framework is built by automating the test cases mentioned in below section using REST assured and TestNG
+- The solution uses Maven for build compilation & dependency management.
 Java faker library is used to generate random fake data wherever required.

 Automation Test Cases for 3 API's:
 ---------------------------------